dimokaramanlis/LightSuite/docs/usage_lightsheet_brain.md

 ### Detection Algorithm

-Detection is performed in 3D batches on the full-resolution data:

-1. **3D Bandpass Filtering:** Enhances signal at the expected cell size while suppressing noise and background.
-2. **Background Estimation:** Estimates the local noise floor from a statistical sample of voxels.
-3. **Local Maxima Detection:** Finds candidate cells as local maxima above `thres_cell_detect(1)`.
-4. **Morphological Filtering:** Removes candidates that are too elongated (axis ratio > 2.5), too small, or too dim.
+Detection runs in 3D batches on the full-resolution data using LightSuite's SBR pipeline — bandpass filter → signal-to-background ratio → local maxima → morphological filter → CNN artifact classifier.
+See [How it works → cell detection](how_it_works.md#cell-detection-and-artifact-classification) for the full description.

 ### Key Parameters
 * **`celldiam`** — controls the bandpass filter.
 Set this to your actual cell diameter.